 Terriers are known for their bold, spirited, and feisty nature.
 Here are some typical terrier traits:

-- Energetic: Terriers are active and lively dogs that require plenty of exercises to keep them happy and healthy.
+- Energetic: Terriers are active and lively dogs that require plenty of exercise to keep them happy and healthy.

 - Intelligent: These breeds are bright and quick to learn, but their independent streak can sometimes make them a challenge to train.